GreenswayAB/BIRDS/cran-comments.md

   CRAN incoming feasibility ...
 NOTE
   Maintainer: ‘Alejandro Ruete <aleruete@gmail.com>’

 We did the following changes based on the package reviewers recommendations:
+* We use '' only for package names but not for function names

 * we changed the beginning of the description so that it does not start with "This package".

 * package dggridR was moved to Suggested in Description as it is no longer available on CRAN, and its source is now linked in the description